hauptem/F5-Multisite-Dashboard/iCall Datagroup Sync/README.md

 tmsh save sys config
 ```

-### 7. Repeat this process on other devices in the cluster
+### 7. Repeat this process on other devices in the cluster:

+- Create the /var/tmp/dashboard_backups directory
+- Create the /config/icallscripts/dashboard directory
+- Create the dashboard-pool-sync.tcl script

 ## Configuration Options